 Systems Science PhD Program

-In 1970, a Systems Science Ph.D.
-Program was established at Portland State University.
-The Program encompasses both applications and theory-oriented aspects of the field.
+The Systems Science Ph.D.
+Program encompasses both applications and theory-oriented aspects of the field.
 It is designed to prepare students for professional practice in industrial, governmental, and public service organizations and for research and teaching in academic institutions.

-The student pursues interdisciplinary studies with a stronger emphasis on systems course work.
-Examples of subject areas appropriate to such a program are: intelligent systems; information, structure and dynamics; organizations, decision-making and optimization; modeling and simulation; systems philosophy; systems approach; and related topics in the study of complex systems.
+The student pursues interdisciplinary studies with a strong emphasis on systems course work.
+Examples of subject areas appropriate to such a program are: intelligent systems; information, structure and dynamics; organizations, decision-making and optimization; modeling and simulation; systems philosophy; systems approach; and topics related to the study of complex systems.

 Admission is based on the applicant's academic transcript, three letters of recommendation, a statement of interests and objectives, and other background material considered individually by an admissions committee, in line with general University admission policies.
 The GPA requirement is 3.0 for undergraduate and 3.25 for graduate.
 GRE scores are required for the doctoral program.
 The following comprise recommended technical background for the program (although few student fulfill all of these at the outset):

 - Calculus up to and including simple ODE's